arranzropablo/Tuenti-code-challenge-2018/README.md

-# My solutions for Tuenti Code challenge 2018
+# My solutions for Tuenti Code Challenge 2018

 Problems are within the folders.